ccammack/ccammack.com/content/posts/label-gpt-partitions-with-their-physical-locations/index.md

 |02       |9VP9Q4SD         |ada2       |

 > In this example, the device node numbers happened to match the drive bay numbers, but this ordering is not guaranteed.
-Hardware faults or swapped cables may cause the device nodes to be numbered in a different order, so it's important to pair up the device nodes with the HDD serial numbers rather than the drive bay numbers.
+Hardware faults or swapped cables may cause the device nodes to be numbered in a different order, so it's important to perform a physical examination to map each bay number to its corresponding serial number and then separately use `diskinfo` or `geom` to match each device node to its corresponding serial number.

-Use `gpart modify` to change the GPT label on the third partition of each drive to include the drive bay id and serial number.
+Use `gpart modify` to change the GPT label on the *ZFS* partition of each drive to include the drive bay id and serial number.

 {{< highlight txt >}}
 # gpart show -l